w3c-ccg/traceability-interop/tests/postman/README.md

     └── reference - examples
 ```

-The basic test flow is outlined in the below diagram:
+The basic test flow is outlined in the diagram below:
 ![Trace Interop Test Flow](./interop-test-flow.png)

 This test suite provides core postman collections for testing on interop that we will begin with are: